 Over the counter (OTC) devices generally come in 3 or 4 sizes small to extra large.
 They do not come in different arch heights.

 Over the counter devices are generally made from fairly cheap materials, and have a much shorter life span, than custom-made devices.
-They do no cope well with body weight or pressure of walking.
+They do not cope well with body weight or pressure of walking.

 These devices are generally excellent at quick and short term pain relief.
-In fact some heel pain conditions, for example, resolve well with over the counter devices as part of the treatment regime.
-Others however do not !
+In fact some heel pain conditions resolve well with over the counter devices as part of the treatment regime.
+Others however do not!

 Custom made devices are made from a plaster cast of your feet in combination with a long list of biomechanical measurement, which reveal your feet, legs and body’s best way of running, walking or playing.